prebid/prebid.github.io/dev-docs/bidders/zeta_global_ssp.md

 | `app`                | optional | The object containing app data (See OpenRTB spec)                                                                   | `app: {}`    | `object`  |
 | `bidfloor`           | optional | The minimum bid value desired                                                                                       | `0.2`        | `float`   |
 | `test`               | optional | Flag which will induce a sample bid response when true; only set to true for testing purposes (1 = true, 0 = false) | `1`          | `integer` |

+#### Prebid Server Bid Params

+Prebid Server Adapter does not support any parameters.
+You must get `sid` and `shortname` values from Zeta Global and use them instead of placeholders in the URL.